fenago/data-science/lab_guides/Lab_10.md

 Caption: List of unique values for the \'Country\' column

-We can see that there are multiple countries from different continents, but most of them come from Europe.
-We can also see that there is a value called `Unspecified` and another one for
-`European Community`, which may be for all the countries of the eurozone that are not listed separately.

 Another very useful method from `pandas `is `value_counts()`.
 This method lists all the values from a